Production code: 4Y

 - Face Death with Dignity: When it turns out there's no escape, Oracle decides that its death is really only its own fault and calmly gives up.

-- Faceless Goons: The guards.
-And even when they take off their helmets, their faces don't actually look like faces.
+- Faceless Goons: The guards, although they look perfectly normal underneath the hoods.
+When the Seers are unmasked though, their faces don't actually look like faces.

 - Getting Smilies Painted on Your Soul: Leela and another character are about to fight, but a guard shoots them with a "pacifier" gun.
 Apparently the effects of the ray are to make people happy, so they stop fighting.